Spr19CS210/PA-Drill-Section-Writeups/PA4-BoolSAT/README.md

 ## Learning Objectives
 The goal of this assignment is to practice the following ideas:

- - Understanding how a large problems is decomposed into classes.
+ - Understanding how a large problem is decomposed into classes.
  - Using JUnit to test the interface to those classes.
  - Traversal over trees and post-order evaluation of expressions.
  - More exhaustive search using recursive backtracking.